darkMechanicum/fiotcher/README.md

 Also, there is self parse test results example in module `example` (`/src/example/kotlin/com/tsarev/fiotcher/liveJunitReportsParse.kt`).

-*Note*: For IntelliJ users here are two saved run configurations, first to build, and second to launch self parse example.
+*Note*: For IntelliJ users there are two saved run configurations, first to build, and second to launch self parse example.

 # About